Executive Summary of the ITU-T Study Group 5 Meeting (Kuala Lumpur, 20-27 April 2016)

 Regional Groups of SG5

-The report of the Regional Group of SG5 for Africa (SG5 RG-AFR) can be found in
+The report of the Regional Group of SG5 for the Africa Region (SG5 RG-AFR) can be found in

 Results in terms of Recommendations and Other Publications

 here to see the meeting results concerning the Recommendations.